-- Reconfirm the date and location of the qualifying exam room with all your committee members.
-This way you can touch base one last time with all of them before the big day.
-You can rest assured that everyone is clear on the day, time and place.
+- Reconfirm the date, time, and location of the QE with all your committee members.
+This way you can touch base one last time before the big day.

-- Visit the exam room and check that the keys fit, the lighting, heating, air conditioning, are all functional and ready to go.
-This will help alleviate any of the nagging “what ifs” about your exam day.
+- Visit the exam room and check that the keys fit, the lighting and any equipment are all functional and ready to go.

-- Ensure that you have reliable transportation to the exam location and that you account for unforeseen delays.
+- Ensure you have reliable transportation to the exam location and account for unforeseen delays.

-- Bring some water or juice for yourself - you're going to do lots of talking.
-However, you are not expected to bring any refreshments for the committee.
+- Bring some water - you're going to do lots of talking.
+You are not expected to bring refreshments for the committee.

-- Get to the exam room early, at least 30 minutes before your exam is scheduled to begin.
-Open the door, turn on the lights, heat or AC, and set up any audio visual equipment that you may need.
-After that do not wait in the room, go for a walk and watch your time.
-Be back to your exam site five minutes before your exam.
+- Arrive at the exam room before your exam is scheduled to begin.
+Open the door, turn on the lights, and set up any audio visual equipment you may need.

-- Understand the time constraints of the exam.
-Use your watch to keep abreast of time and pace yourself accordingly.
+- Know the time constraints of the exam.
+Use your watch and pace yourself accordingly.
 Speak slowly, and clearly.
-Do not cut off any of your examiners when they are speaking (as they are using up time that could be filled with more questions for you!).
+Do not cut off your examiners when they are speaking.

-- At the end of the examination, be sure to thank all of your examiners politely for their time, consideration and efforts.
+- At the end of the examination, be sure to thank all of your examiners politely for their time, consideration and effort.

-Don't be discouraged if you don't pass the first time.
-Although the most students pass with no problem, many students receive a "not pass" the first time.
-Your committee wants you to be the best that you can be, and they may have identified an area or two that you need to concentrate on, building strengths or gaining more knowledge.
-You may have to take the exam again, or perhaps just TA a class or rewrite a proposal.
+- Don't be discouraged if you don't pass the first time.
+Your committee may have identified an area or two on which you need to gain more knowledge.
 Don’t look at a "no pass" as a "vote of no confidence."
 It’s the responsibility of your committee to make sure that you’re ready to advance to candidacy.
-The vast majority of those who are required to take the exam a second time pass with no problem.